-Every year, the Prime Minister of India hoists the national pride tricolour flag at the Lahori Gate of Red Fort in Delhi to commemorate the Independence Day.
+Every year, the Prime Minister of India hoists the national pride tricolour flag at the Lahori Gate of Red Fort in Delhi to commemorate Independence Day.
 India gained its Independence from the British on August 15, 1947.
 To be honest, it was not easy for India to gain Independence from the British Raj.
 Thousands of freedom fighters took part in the freedom struggle and gave their blood to gain Independence.
 Youngsters who are the driving force of the country should know the importance of Independence Day along with its history.
-Let's celebrate 73rd Independence Day with amazing facts!
+Let's celebrate 75th Independence Day with amazing facts!

 Independence Day History